Ahiax94/PRHR_Gabriel/README.md

 GROUP BY country_code
 ORDER BY total_users DESC;
 ```
+#### Explanation:

+SELECT country_code, COUNT(*) AS total_users
+Selects the country code and counts the number of users per country.

+FROM user
+ Reads from the user table.

+GROUP BY country_code
+Groups records by country, so the count is per country.

+ORDER BY total_users DESC
+Orders results from countries with the most users to the least.

 ### 2. % of users, who made their first payment in 3 days after registration by country.
+It calculates the percentage of users per country who made their first payment within 3 days after registration.
+The result is shown as a percentage with two decimal places, ordered from highest to lowest.
 ```
 WITH first_payments AS (
     SELECT